Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Moora, placing the area among the bottom 25% of areas assessed nationally

 Moora has received approximately 7 dwelling approvals annually over the past five financial years, totalling 36 homes.
 As of FY26, 8 approvals have been recorded.
-On average, 1.8 new residents per year per dwelling were constructed between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
+On average, 1.8 new residents per year per dwelling were added between FY21 and FY25, indicating balanced supply and demand.
 However, this figure has increased to 8.4 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
 The average construction cost of new homes is $358,000.

 Frequently Asked Questions - Development